Civlac/SRWLED-Wiki/Installing-and-Compiling.md

-Before attempting to compile this fork of WLED, make sure you can compile the original from [wled.me](http://wled.me).
-If you are unable to compile WLED, please consider flashing your device with binaries instead.
+***IMPORTANT:*** _Before attempting to compile this fork of WLED, make sure you can compile the [original WLED.](https://github.com/Aircoookie/WLED) If you are unable to compile WLED, please consider flashing your device with [binaries](https://github.com/atuline/WLED/releases/latest) instead._

 ## Flashing from binary